Living in Poole

 Is Poole a good place to live?

-What schools are in Poole?
+What are the schools in Poole like?

-What is the transport like in Poole?
+What is the average house price in Poole?

 Where does this data come from?